ubports/docs.ubports.com/userguide/advanceduse/adb.rst

     adb push [source] [destination] – Pushes a file from your computer to your device. adb pull [destination] [source] – Pulls a file from your device to your computer.

-For more ADB commands refer to the official documentation `here <https://developer.android.com/studio/command-line/adb>`_.
+For more ADB commands refer to the `official documentation <https://developer.android.com/studio/command-line/adb>`_.

 Add hardware IDs
 ----------------